Backpackers Friend

 A child climbing up into the hollow trunk of an enormous old eucalyptus tree

-Two small hikers on a trail climbing a green ridge high above a long curving beach and bay
+A hiker on a trail climbing a green ridge high above a long curving beach and bay

 A bright group selfie of four people on the beach, cliffs and surf behind them, everyone smiling